 - Wash your hands thoroughly (at least 20 seconds) with soap and water and then dry thoroughly.
 Hand sanitiser is also located around our facilities for you to use.

 - Please cough or sneeze into your arm or a tissue.
 We ask that you don't do this into your hand or sweat towel, as this will transfer to other surfaces.
 Put any tissues you use straight into the bin and wash your hands immediately after.

 - Be mindful of others.
-If you are feeling unwell please don't come to the facility or participate in any sports leagues.
+If you are feeling unwell please don't come to the facility.

 Ways to be healthy

 Read up on some practical ways you can keep yourself in good health.

 Worried about Coronavirus?

 Stay up-to-date with the University and all the information you need to know on the COVID-19 (coronavirus) outbreak web page.

 If you are on campus, find out how you can protect yourself, manage anxiety, seek help and more.